 Often, a fear of intimacy is a defense mechanism that comes from an impulse to protect the self.
 "It's a mask for a fear of being hurt," says therapist Melissa Divaris Thompson, LMFT.
-In other words, you might avoid vulnerability because you're worried about being rejected—which may stem from a feeling of not being good enough or not being lovable, says psychotherapist Genesis Games, LMHC.
+In other words, you might avoid vulnerability—and not to mention, engaging various types of intimacy—because you're worried about being rejected, which may stem from a feeling of not being good enough or not being lovable, says psychotherapist Genesis Games, LMHC.

 "People with a fear of intimacy feel that being guarded and protected will keep them safe from heartache and loss." —Melissa Divaris Thompson, LMFT